Introduction

 - Limited cutting capacity – This hedge trimmer isn’t designed for thick, woody branches or heavy hedge renovation work.

-- Battery system is tool‑specific – Unlike some cordless tool ranges, there’s no wider battery ecosystem to expand into later.
+- The battery system is tool‑specific – Unlike some cordless tool ranges, there’s no wider battery ecosystem to expand into later.

 - Build quality reflects the price – While perfectly adequate for domestic hedge maintenance, it isn’t built for daily professional or commercial workloads.